 SMarTaR-ID is a community-driven project aimed at standardizing reference image catalogues for image-based fauna identification.
-The current lack of standardization has led to problems with observer bias, merging datasets and application to fields like artificial intelligence.
+The current lack of standardization has led to problems with observer bias, merging data sets and application to fields like AI.
 SMarTaR-ID provides a solution whereby image catalogues from different individuals, institutions or nations are standardized to one common reference catalogue.
-This ensures that across research groups, morphospecies identified in imagery are assigned consistent Operational Taxonomic Units (OTUs), which are unique identifiers.
-The workflow proposed by SMarTaR-ID involves: 1) submission of reference catalogues to SMarTaR-ID using a standard template; 2) review, quality control and standardization of the catalogue to align with SMarTaR-ID OTUs; 3) merger of quality-controlled images with the main database; 4) supply of images to the web interface; and finally, 4) export of end products as required.
-The web interface of SMarTaR-ID allows users to search images of different animal groups, using both taxonomic and morphological filters, to identify animals in their own data sets and apply the standardized OTUs.
-This is supported by information pages for each OTU, which can be downloaded and contain details on morphological features to support identification.
-The end products will include an e-guide, which can be downloaded for use at sea, links to image annotation software like BIIGLE, and training materials to support image-based identification.
+This ensures that across research groups, morphospecies identified in imagery are assigned consistent and unique OTU identifiers.
+The workflow proposed by SMarTaR-ID involves: 1) submission of reference catalogues to SMarTaR-ID using a standard template, 2) review, guality control and standardization of the catalogue to align with SMarTaR-ID OTUs, 3) merger of guality-controlled images with the main database, 4) supply of images to the web interface and 5) export of end products as required.
+The SMarTaR-ID web interface allows users to search images of different animal groups, using both taxonomic and morphological filters, identify animals in their own data sets and apply the standardized OTUs.
+This is supported by downloadable information pages for each OTU which contain details on morphological features to support identification.
+The end products will include a downloadable e-guide which can be used at sea, links to image annotation software (BIIGLE) and training materials to support image-based identification.
 Importantly, SMarTaR-ID strives to move beyond just a reference image catalogue to also provide materials such as morphological keys and guides for various taxa.
 These morphological classification keys are produced by taxonomists and relate to taxonomy as far as is possible.
-SMarTaR-ID is first being applied to the North Atlantic, with a beta launch planned for late 2021.
-Standardization of catalogues in the South Atlantic and Indian Ocean are also under development, with expansion to other areas planned.
+SMarTaR-ID is first applied to the North Atlantic where a beta launch is planned for late 2021.
+Standardization of catalogues in the South Atlantic and Indian oceans are also under development; expansion to other areas is in the planning.